profyoni/152-hw1-TimerAndTests/README.md

 	    void start() // starts the Timer; elapsedTime will start to accumulate.
 Calling start when the Timer is active (i.e. started) will result in a thrown IllegalStateException void stop() // stops the Timer; elapsedTime will stop accumulating.
 Calling stop when the Timer is inactive (i.e. stopped) is legal and does nothing void reset() // resets the elapsedTime to 0.
 If the Timer is active elapsedTime will continue accumulating time.
-If inactive elapsedTime will remain 0 and not accumulate long getAccumulatedTimer()// returns the time between start/stop or reset/stop or the current accumulated time if the Timer is active
+If inactive elapsedTime will remain 0 and not accumulate long getAccumulatedTimer()// returns the time in milliseconds between start/stop or reset/stop or the current accumulated time if the Timer is active

 #### <i class="icon-file"></i> **Testing**
 Test each method as thoroughly as you can to verify that each behaves according to specs You will likely need to refernce the JUnit textbook or online resources.